Health and Safety Executive

 Training and supervision

 Poor supervision and inadequate training are two of the main causes of accidents.
-The law requires that all workers must receive adequate training.
+The law requires that all workers must receive adequate training, including refresher training.
 It also makes good business sense to make sure your employees are working efficiently and safely.
-Hear an interview with a training provider, an employee and the HSE which explains why training is so important.

 Who should be trained?